StarConKW/starconkw.github.io/_pages/sponsors.md

 ## Why You Should Sponsor Us

-We decided to organize StarCon because we want to invite people excited about the work they do to share that excitement with others&mdash;because geniune enthusiasm is inspiring!
+We decided to organize StarCon because we want to invite people excited about the work they do to share that excitement with others&mdash;because genuine enthusiasm is inspiring!
 We want to organize an event in which anyone interested about technology, regardless of their experience level, feels motivated to pursue that interest.
 We want to keep this event free, encourage students to